 Collect and retain all documents or photographs which might have any connection to the events leading up to the incident which caused the death of your loved one.
 If you witnessed or were present at the time of the incident then make a note of everything you can recollect.
 Gather the contact details of people who witnessed the incident and are willing to give a statement.
 If, for example, the incident occurred at your loved ones place of work you could ask to see their workplaces accident book where the details of the incident should have been noted accurately.

 If you were to seek compensation for a death in a road accident due to vehicular manslaughter in the UK you would need to make a note of the registration number of the driver who caused the accident and if possible get the contact details of the driver.
-If you haven’t done any of this already or if you aren’t sure about how to go about collecting evidence to claim vehicular manslaughter in the UK then don’t worry, your solicitor can take the lead in the evidence gathering process.
+If you haven’t done any of this already or if you aren’t sure about how to go about collecting evidence to claim vehicular manslaughter, or manslaughter due to grossnegligence then don’t worry, your solicitor can take the lead in the evidence gathering process.
 You can always ring our team if you have any questions and they will be happy to offer you advice and support.

 This compensation will be calculated according to certain guidelines, the greater the degree of physical pain and anguish which was inflicted by the injuries they suffered the higher the compensation sum will be.
 We cannot give you the figure that your case would be worth here, nor any number of any accuracy without you first having discussed your situation with our solicitors.
 However we can show you this table which can give you an idea of some of the sums involved in manslaughter cases.